 Gender & Number

-Gendered words remain a fact of life for Portuguese speakers.
+Gendered words are the norm for Portuguese speakers.
 But as a learner, how are you supposed to know whether a word is masculine or feminine, other than simply memorizing them all?

-To get started, these guidelines will help some of the time:
+To get started, these guidelines will often help:

 But don’t get too comfortable… You’ll definitely come across words that break this rule, and many that end in a letter other than a or o.

-As you may have noticed, all it takes to make a definite article plural is to add an s.
+As you may have noticed already, all it takes to make a definite article plural is to add an s.
 This also applies to many nouns, such as mesas and carros above.
-Unfortunately, there are more complicated rules for making many other words plural, but we’ll worry about that later…
+Unfortunately, there are more complicated rules for making many other words plural, but we’ll worry about that later… 😉

 When to Use Definite Articles